abhi5658/node-mongo-url-shortner/README.md

 - find url based on shortUrl, add click, save, redirect if not null -> run
 - create error page in views
 - when short url does not exist, render error with response
+- added app use to send response 204 for favicon request and shifted route log below this